HiMyNameIsIlNano/animated-funicular/articles/07-AngularTestingObservables.md

-# Tips and tricks for Angular Testing
+# Testing Observable Error Cases in Angular

 When I write Unit Test one of the things I stumble upon the most is observables.
 This has nothing to do with the fact that observables might be hard to grasp, rather it has to do with the way I think about problem and that is, the program flows sequentially.
 The only issue with this is, that Front End programming has more to do with asynchronous function than Back End development.